samus-io/tablab-steps/steps/3G4KOxbougbbZnl6tvNVSM3bdYsmXuDuist/en/README.md

 # Input validation overview

-* `Input validation` is the practice of verifying that user-provided data aligns with predefined criteria before it's processed or stored.
+* `Input validation` is the practice of verifying that untrusted input aligns with predefined criteria before it's processed or stored.
-* It involves examining and validating user-supplied data to ensure adherence to specified requirements and constraints.
+* It involves examining and validating untrusted input to ensure adherence to specified requirements and constraints.
 * Essentially, input validation acts as a gatekeeper, screening out invalid or malicious data to safeguard the application's integrity and prevent potential harm.

+## What is considered untrusted input?

+* `Untrusted input` is any data provided by an external source, referring to any data not produced or controlled by the application, such as:
+  * User-supplied data.
+  * External API responses.
+  * Transferred files content.

+  > :older_man: Validating every variable of an application is a time-consuming task from both development and performance standpoints.
+A useful guideline is to only validate data from all external sources of the application.

 ## What can be achieved with input validation